 Never blame others.
 Identify the issue, mitigate it where possible, diagnose and resolve it, then prevent issues like these from appearing again.

-By holding these crisis management principles in mind, you’ll find that you, your team, and your will grow stronger and stronger from each crisis.
+By holding these crisis management principles in mind, you’ll find that you, your team, and your company will grow stronger and stronger from each crisis.

 Have thoughts that you'd like to contribute around crisis management?
 Chat with other product managers around the world in our PMHQ Community!